 "The SC Johnson Gallery: Frank Lloyd Wright at Home," an exhition of rare artifacts and designs on long-term loan from the Frank Lloyd Wright Foundation is also housed in Fortaleza Hall.
 Beginning in May 2014, the Gallery's exhibition will be "The Two Talliesins."

 The Lily Pad gift ship wiithin Fortalezxa Hall features exclusive SC Johnson memorabilia and Frank Lloyd Wright-inspired items .

-The two-hour Landmarks Tour, featuring the Administraton Building, the Research Tower and Fortaleza Hall, are offered Fridays, Saturdays and Sundays.
-The one-hour Gallery Tour through Fortaleza Hall and the SC Johnson Gallery: At Home with Frank Lloyd Wright are offered Fridays and Saturdays.
+A two-hour Landmarks Tour, featuring the Administraton Building, the Research Tower and Fortaleza Hall, is available by reservation.
 Click here for more information.